freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     Keep these short, not more than 50 characters.
 You can always add additional information in the description of the commit message.

-    This does not take any additional time than a unconventional message like 'update file' or 'add index.md'
+    This does not take any additional time than an unconventional message like 'update file' or 'add index.md'

     You can learn more about why you should use conventional commits [here](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#why-use-conventional-commits).